SoK: Security of Cyber-Physical Systems Under Intentional Electromagnetic Interference Attacks

 Xiaoyu Ji3 · Xiapu Luo1 · Kevin Fu4 · Jiannong Cao1 · Wenyuan Xu3

-1 The Hong Kong Polytechnic University · 2 The Hong Kong University of Science and Technology (Guangzhou) · 3 Zhejiang University · 4 Northeastern University
+1 The Hong Kong Polytechnic University · 2 HKUST (GZ) · 3 Zhejiang University · 4 Northeastern University

 IEMI Research Database